List of English words of French origin: Main patterns of influence

+Old French had a "gw" sound, which mainly occurred in borrowings from old Germanic languages such as Frankish and Burgundian.
+In Parisian and other Langue d'oïl dialects, the "w" was elided, leaving "g".
+Conversely, in northern dialects such as Picard and Norman, the "g" was elided, leaving "w".
+Compare for instance the northern Old French "werre" (hence English "war") and central Old French "guerre", both from the same Frankish word.
+The northern French dialects (north of the Joret line) also retained the "c" (pronounced like "k") where in other Langue d’oïl dialects it would become "ch" (pronounced like "tsh", and later "sh").
+Compare for instance "cat" and "chat", both from Latin "cattus".
+And where the northern dialects would have "ch", it was "c" (pronounced like "s") in the other dialects of French.
+Compare for instance "cherise" (hence English "cherry") and "cerise".

+After the Norman Conquest, it was the Norman variety of French that took root in England.
+However, in several cases, the central French version has subsequently been borrowed as well, leading to doublets such as catch and chase, warden and guardian, warranty and guarantee.

 Some Old French words have been reborrowed during the Middle French or Modern French periods, generally with a more restrictive or specialised meaning.
-Consider for instance these doublets : alley/allée, chair/chaise, cream/crème, chief/chef, luminary/luminaire, liquor/liqueur, lodge/loge, castle/château, hostel/hotel, mask/masque, necessary/nécessaire, periwig/peruke, petty/petit, ticket/etiquette, troop/troupe, vanguard/avant-garde.
+Consider for instance these doublets : alley/allée, chair/chaise, chief/chef, cream/crème, dungeon/donjon, feast/fete, luminary/luminaire, liquor/liqueur, lodge/loge, castle/château, hostel/hotel, mask/masque, necessary/nécessaire, periwig/peruke, petty/petit, saloon/salon, ticket/etiquette, troop/troupe, vanguard/avant-garde.
 Note that the word in French has retained the general meaning: e.g. château in French means "castle" and chef means "chief".
 In fact, loanwords from French generally have a more restricted or specialised meaning than in the original language, e.g. legume (in Fr. légume means "vegetable"), gateau (in Fr. gâteau means "cake").
 Note that this is also generally the case with French words borrowed from English (in Fr. cake refers to the English-style fruitcake).
 Borrowings contributed to expand the list of false friends between English and French.

 In some cases, English has been more conservative than French with Old French words, at least in the spelling: e.g. apostle (O.Fr. apostle / M.Fr. apôtre), castle (O.Fr. castel or chastel / M.Fr. château), forest (O.Fr. forest / M.Fr. forêt), vessel (O.Fr. vaissel / M.Fr. vaisseau).
 Other Old French words have even disappeared from Modern French, e.g. dandelion.